DATA-606-2023-FALL-TUESDAY/Balaji_Manoj_Jollu/docs/proposal.md

    1. Improves decision-making with data.
    2. Automates tasks for efficiency.
-   3. Tailors strategies to individual goals.
+   3. Adapts techniques to meet specific objectives.
    4. Manages risk effectively.
    5. Learns and adapts continuously.
    6. Scales for large portfolios.